 Our vision and values, along with the Group Business Strategy, set the direction and culture of the Group.
 They ensure that the business is aligned around the desire to create sustainable homes and communities and to improve the lives of our customers.

-Progress against the Group's strategic aims is discussed quarterly by Board.
-Progress made during the year and key priorities moving forward are discussed in more detail on pages 21 to 46.
+Group strategic aims